VildeStabell/TDT4240-Brainstorming_the_game/README.md

 - Make sure the build and gradle files are synced
 - Run the Android emulator

+##Structure of the code
+The main game is written in the core folder, where models and screens have their own subfolder.
+The AndroidFirebase interface can be found in the Android folder.

 ## Naming conventions
 - Class names: UpperCamelCase
 - Variable names: lowerCamelCase (Should be descriptive)